-Made by Frosts in Sweden.

-The Frosts Mora Clipper is the most highly respected outdoor knife of all time.
-Not because it is the best, but because it is of comparable quality to £100+ knives, but at only £10-£15 ($15-$23) (at the time of writing).
+The Frosts Mora Clipper is probably the most highly respected outdoor knife of all time.
+Not because it is the best, but because it is of comparable quality to knives of five times its price or more.
 It is easy to sharpen, and will hold an edge for a very long time – especially the carbon steel model, although it has to be said that the stainless steel model still holds an excellent edge.
 This knife will last years.
 It can take all manner of abuse, and take it all in its stride.
 If you're looking for a knife to take on a quick trip to the woods, or even if you're after one to last forever, you can't go wrong here!

 The blade of this knife is available in two steels – high carbon tool steel, and Sandvik stainless steel.

 The high carbon steel holds an edge for longer than the stainless, and has a hardness of 59-60HRC, which is comparable to some of the more exotic, and far more expensive, steels, such as 154CM.
 The carbon steel can also be used to generate sparks to ignite your char-cloth, when struck against a piece of Flint, Quartz or similar rock.
 However, carbon steel does have its downsides.
 Carbon steel is more brittle than stainless, and may snap if subjected to extreme abuse, such as being used to split excessively large logs.
 Also, carbon steel is very prone to rust, and if exposed to water, even for a short period, such as overnight, will begin to develop spots of rust, which will only get worse.
 Having said this, a clean and a light coat of oil (gear oil is good) after use, will help keep the rust away, and it shouldn't be much of a problem if regularly maintained like this.